 Determine Project Cost Centers

 When creating project cost estimates, you need to be sure what portions of the project contribute to the overall project expenditures by the most significant percentage.
-With this in mind, you can focus on cost centres to define the scope, tasks, materials, and labour required.
+With this in mind, you can focus on cost centers to define the scope, tasks, materials, and labour required.